rossant/ipymd/README.md

 * Collaborators can work on the Markdown document using GitHub (branches, pull requests...), they don't need IPython.
 They can do everything from the GitHub web interface.

+## CAVEATS

+**WARNING**: this is an experimental module, there is a risk for data loss, so be careful!

+* DO NOT RENAME YOUR .MD NOTEBOOKS IN THE NOTEBOOK UI

 ## Installation

 0. You need IPython 3.0 (or latest master) (with PR #7278) and mistune.